ajhamdi/mvtorch/README.md

 a Pytorch library for multi-view 3D understanding.
 # Introduction

-MVTorch provides efficient, reusable components for 3D Computer Vision research with [PyTorch](https://pytorch.org).
+MVTorch provides efficient, reusable components for 3D Computer Vision and Graphics research based on mult-view representation with [PyTorch](https://pytorch.org) and [Pytorch3D](https://github.com/facebookresearch/pytorch3d).

-Key features include:
+## Key Features include:

+- Render differentiable  multi-view images from meshes and point clouds
+- I/O 3D data and multi-view images.
-- Data structure for storing and manipulating triangle meshes
+- Data loaders for 3D data
-- Efficient operations on triangle meshes (projective transformations, graph convolution, sampling, loss functions)
-- A differentiable mesh renderer

-PyTorch3D is designed to integrate smoothly with deep learning methods for predicting and manipulating 3D data.
-For this reason, all operators in PyTorch3D:
+- Visualizations of 3D mesh,point cloud, multi-view images.
+- Modular training of multi-view networks for different 3D tasks

+## Benifits :

-- Are implemented using PyTorch tensors
+- Are implemented using PyTorch tensors and on top of
 - Can handle minibatches of hetereogenous data
 - Can be differentiated
 - Can utilize GPUs for acceleration